DDKdakuan/MURLF/README.md

 # MURLF
-#Thank you for your interest in our work, We will make the code publicly available upon acceptance of the paper！
+#Thank you for your interest in our work！